 More information about the overall program can be found at the DPI Course Options website.
 Our process is outlined below.

-Six weeks prior to class start date: You and your parent/guardian must complete, sign, and submit the student application (f8900) (DOC, 118 KB) to Madison College.
+Six weeks prior to class start date: You and your parent/guardian must complete, sign, and submit the Course Options application (PI-8900) to Madison College.
 We will send a copy to your high school.
 We suggest you work with your counselor and have them submit the application and all materials for you.

 You do NOT need to complete our college application; only the PI-8900.